Hucklyberry-Hound/ingoodcompany/README.md

 ## :nerd_face: Motivation

-Project was created as for our Capstone Project for Fullstack Academy.
+Project was created as our Capstone Project for Fullstack Academy.

 ## :shopping_cart: Functionality